 ST: Christian Vieri

-Vieiri was born in Italy, but grew up in Australia.
-He played for 12 clubs in his career.
+Christian Vieri was born in Italy, but grew up in Australia.
+At the club level, he played for 12 clubs in his career.
 He played in Italy, Spain and France.
 He was the Serie A Footballer of the Year in 1999.
 He became the most expensive player in the world when Inter Milan signed him from Lazio.
 For the national team, he made his debut in 1997 and played in his last game in 2006.
-He was an important player throughout his career, but just missed out on the 2006 World Cup team, where Italy won the World Cup.
+He won the Silver in France 1998.
+He missed out on the 2006 World Cup team, where Italy won the World Cup.